 - Accidental Injury

-Bleeding is a common for there to be some bleeding from the windpipe or the tracheostomy this is usually minor and can improve within a few days although in some cases it can be significant and a blood transfusion may be needed.
+Bleeding is common for there to be some bleeding from the windpipe or the tracheostomy this is usually minor and can improve within a few days.
+In some cases it can be significant and a blood transfusion may be needed.

-Collapsed Lungs sometimes air will collect around the lungs and cause them to collapse inwards this is known as a pneumothorax this could be mild then it often corrects itself without treatment if its more serious surgery will be needed to implant a tube into the chest to drain the airway.
+Collapsed Lungs sometimes air will collect around the lungs and cause them to collapse inwards and this is known as a pneumothorax.
+This could be mild and it often corrects itself without treatment and it is serious, surgery will be required to implant a tube into the chest to drain the airway.

 Can you talk after having a Tracheostomy?

-It is usually difficult to speak when you have a Tracheostomy but in even when you have a tracheostomy taken out. some speeches in generated when air passes over the vocal cords at the back of the throat, But after a tracheostomy most of the airways you breathe out will pass through your tracheostomy instead of your vocal cords.
+It is usually difficult to speak when you have a tracheostomy but in even when you have a tracheostomy taken out.
+Some speeches in generated when air passes over the vocal cords at the back of the throat.
+After a tracheostomy most of the airways you breathe out will pass through your tracheostomy instead of your vocal cords.

 What are the long-term effects of a Tracheostomy?

-There is long term effects of a tracheostomy such as long term complications these are tracheal stenosis,swallowing disorders,voice complaints or scarring.
-Swallowing disorders were described as difficulty swallowing, Pain or aspiration.
+The long term effects of a tracheostomy are long term complications such as tracheal stenosis, swallowing disorders, voice complaints or scarring.
+Swallowing disorders were described as difficulty swallowing, pain or aspiration.
 The voice complications were mainly complaints.